tahoe-lafs/tahoe-lafs/docs/specifications/backends/raic.rst

 If the share is to be read, the client will make a number of calls each specifying the offset and length of the required span of bytes.
-On the first request that overlaps a given chunk of the share, the server will make an HTTP GET request for that cloud object.
-The server may also speculatively make GET requests for cloud objects that are likely to be needed soon (which can be predicted since reads are normally sequential), in order to reduce latency.
+On the first request that overlaps a given chunk of the share, the server will make an HTTP GET request for that store object.
+The server may also speculatively make GET requests for store objects that are likely to be needed soon (which can be predicted since reads are normally sequential), in order to reduce latency.